FACULTY OF HEALTH SCIENCES

 Rock & Roll Running Series Madrid

 Students of the University Degree in Physiotherapy have the privilege of being able to participate in this race offering physiotherapy services.
-The selected students had previous training, and enjoyed the experience of being able to approach the world of sport in such a recognized race.
-During this great experience.
-A few students collaborated with SAMUR to support the runners during and after the race.
+The selected students received prior training, and enjoyed the introduction to the world of sport in such a renowned race.
+As part of the experience, a number of students collaborated with SAMUR to offer support to the runners during and after the race.

 Orthotics and Orthopedics Workshop